Minneapolis-area Chiropractic Clinic: Kelly ChiropracticGwendolyn E. Kelly, DC

 Chiropractic care as a treatment for sleep apnea has not yet been studied (I hope that changes).
 There are techniques used to open the airway by stimulation of the sympathetic nervous system (percussion temporarily helpful in asthma, emphysema, and some other lung diseases).
 We also know that chiropractic can influence the nervous system in a beneficial way.
 I hope that in the future, chiropractors will find a way to study the question...Can chiropractic help in the treatment of sleep apnea?
 I think it may be possible, but that is currently one of many questions left to be discovered by science.

 Heart disease is associated with sleep apnea.
 People with heart disease have an increased likelihood of developing/having sleep apnea.
 And people with sleep apnea tend to have a higher risk of heart disease.
-The more sever the case of sleep apnea, the higher the risk of heart disease.
+The more severe the case of sleep apnea, the higher the risk of heart disease.
 These risks, however, are associated with untreated sleep apnea.
 It appears that treatment of sleep apnea will prevent the associated heart risks.

 Resources